LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 The file path shows all the steps you will need to take with each step needing to grant you access to move forward.
 This example path and permissions in absolute form will be used as an example.

-//probably will move this into the directory chapter
-//something about directory permissions
 //checking up the tree

 ##### Sticky Bit